LINWEN607/congregate/README.md

 echo "export CONGREGATE_PATH=$CONGREGATE_PATH" >> ~/.bash_profile
 ```

-Once all of the dependencies are installed, run `congregate config` to set up the congregate config.
+Once all of the dependencies are installed, run `congregate configure` to set up the Congregate config.

 ### Config staging location